Qehi

-Ghehi (قهی, also Romanized as Ghehī; also known as Kehi and Pāi) is a village in Emamzadeh Abdol Aziz Rural District, Jolgeh District in Isfahan County, Isfahan province, Iran.
-At the 2006 census, its population was 768, in 200 families.
+Qehi (قهي) (Note: Also romanized as Qehī; also known as Ghehi, Ghehī, Kehi, and Pāi) is a village in Hashemabad Rural District of the Central District (Note: Formerly Jolgeh District in Isfahan County) in Harand County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 768 in 200 households, when it was in Emamzadeh Abdol Aziz Rural District of Jolgeh District (Note: Renamed the Central District of Harand County) in Isfahan County.
+The following census in 2011 counted 824 people in 243 households.
+The 2016 census measured the population of the village as 855 people in 272 households.

+In 2021, the district was separated from the county in the establishment of Harand County and renamed the Central District.
+Qehi was transferred to Hashemabad Rural District created in the same district.

 Historical sites, ancient artifacts and tourism

 Khanabad Castle

 Khanabad Castle is a historical castle located in Qehi in Isfahan province, The longevity of this fortress dates back to the Qajar dynasty.

 Atashgah Castle, Qehi

 Atashgah Castle is a historical castle belongs to the Safavid dynasty and is located in Qehi, Isfahan province in Iran.